My Dinner

 3. Add the meat and fry until lightly browned.

-4. Stir in the salt, pepper, paprika, tomato paste and cumin seeds and fry for another minute while continually stirring.
+4. Stir in the salt, pepper, paprika, tomato paste and carraway seeds and fry for another minute while continually stirring.

 5. Add in the beef stock/ beef broth and pour in the beer and reduce the heat.